lnashier/glow/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please see the Examples in our main README.md, then answer the questions below before submitting your issue.
+Please see the Examples in the main README.md, then answer the questions below before submitting your issue.

 ### What version of glow are you using?